tammoippen/kongcli/README.md

   `--data / -d` will merge the dictionary.

 Options:
+  --dry-run                    Only create the request without sending it.
+                               [default: False]

   -H, --header <TEXT TEXT>...
 Add headers.
   -d, --data <TEXT TEXT>...
 Add key-value data points to the payload.
   -h, --help                   Show this message and exit.